 And secondly, this was just 48 hours after I had personally taken my first ever day of Sabbath rest seriously.

-I have never had such a clear God-timed incident in my life.
-I remember it being a hot day, one of the hottest bank holiday Mondays in August in the UK ever, and simply wandering around the festival afterwards realising this whole Sabbath thing was something far more profound than first impressions.
+This was one of the most God-timed incidents in my life.
+I remember it being a hot day, one of the hottest bank holiday Mondays in August in the UK, and simply wandering around the festival afterwards, realising this Sabbath thing was something far more profound than first impressions.

 And even the talk from Jake was one of genuinely coming to an appreciation and enjoyment of this special day of rest and trust in the Lord, rather than just a theoretical and doctrinal point – a day blessed by God and made for man.

-An obvious consequence of taking Saturdays as a Sabbath rest is attending a Seventh-day Adventist church on Saturdays, rather than the majority of other churches on Sundays.
+One obvious consequence of taking Saturdays as a Sabbath rest is attending a Seventh-day Adventist church on Saturdays rather than the majority of other churches on Sundays.

-However, in reality, there were two issues to this.
+However, in reality, there were two issues with this.

 Firstly, I was heavily involved with my current church, which I had sensed God call me to many years ago.

-Before any of this Sabbath revelation, I had also sensed that a personal change was coming for me anyway, with a potential new location, job, and church.
+Also, before any of this Sabbath revelation, I sensed that a personal change was coming for me anyway, with a potential new location, job, and church.

-I still kept in contact with the local Seventh-day Church, who had helpful bible studies on the book of Daniel in the bible, with an invite on the 15th December 2018 to attend a weekend-long special conference.
+I still kept in contact with the local Seventh-day Adventist Church, which had helpful bible studies on the book of Daniel in the bible, with an invite on the 15th of December 2018 to attend a weekend-long special conference.

 I saw that the special speaker, Dwayne Lemon, had a non-Christian, therefore non-Adventist background, and with being near a long two-week holiday planned over Christmas, I went along.

-Considering that doors may open for me to re-locate back to Derbyshire anyway, I, therefore, decided to visit another Seventh-day Adventist church in Mansfield that I had spotted online.
+Considering that doors may open for me to re-locate back to Derbyshire anyway, I then decided to visit another Seventh-day Adventist church in Mansfield that I spotted online.

-After such a good and challenging weekend, I looked to go along to this the following weekend at the start of my Christmas break.
+After such a good and challenging weekend with this special event, I looked to go along to this new one the following weekend at the start of my Christmas break.

-Therefore, on Saturday, 22nd December, I turned up at the address to find a sign outside saying they had moved to a new building (here’s the photo I took of it).
+Therefore, on Saturday, 22nd December, I turned to the address to find a sign outside saying they had moved to a new building (here’s the photo I took of it).

-I drove there, a large property that happened to be the first day they took occupation and were meeting on a Sabbath day.
+Therefore, I drove to the new address, a large property that happened to be the first day they took occupation and met on a Sabbath day.

 Not only did I sense good fellowship with Christian believers here, but how I had been led there on the first literal day of a new location was similar to what had happened to me previously with God confirming a new fellowship.

-This Sabbath-rest was now affecting real- and church-life in a very personal way.
+This Sabbath rest was now affecting natural- and church-life in a very personal way.

-On Sunday, 29th March 2020, in the early hours of the morning, my father, unfortunately, passed away from terminal cancer, something that I was present for at around 6:30 a.m.
-He had been diagnosed only a month earlier and was coincidentally timed with the Covid-19 pandemic taking effect.
+On Sunday, 29th March 2020, in the early morning hours, my father, unfortunately, passed away from terminal cancer, something that I was present for.
+He was diagnosed only a month earlier and was coincidentally timed with the Covid-19 pandemic.

-In actual fact, another unusual coincidence was his graveside remembrance on Thursday 9th April 2020, which was the first official one carried out by the appointed local church vicar since the last bubonic plague outbreak in 1666, which the village is famous for (details online here).
+Another unusual coincidence was his graveside remembrance on Thursday, 9th April 2020; the appointed local church vicar carried out the first official one since the last bubonic plague outbreak in 1666, which the village is famous for (details online).

-The previous day, Saturday 28th March was his and my mother’s 50th golden wedding anniversary.
-By this stage, he was bed-bound, and it was simply a case of my and sisters being at our parents’ home to celebrate this milestone and not realising how quickly it would actually be before he departed.
+Saturday 28th March, the previous day was my parent's 50th golden wedding anniversary.
+By this stage, he was bed-bound, and it was simply a case of myself and my sisters being at our parents’ home to celebrate this milestone and not realising how quickly it would be before he departed.

-To myself, as someone then observing the Sabbath rest on a Saturday, this was a humbling set of circustances.
+To myself, as someone then observing the Sabbath rest on a Saturday, this was a humbling set of circumstances.

 A Visual Display

-I like to visualise something to appreciate it thoroughly, and ideally something three-dimensional that I can actually make.
+I like to visualise something to appreciate it thoroughly, and ideally, something three-dimensional that I can make.

 Therefore, I have come up with something called the 'Sabbath Camper' to help picture this principle of a weekly Sabbath-day rest.

-I see this special day of the week that God has blessed, as a great experience with Him, something that I genuinely look forward to and not see as a bunch of dos and don’t regulations.
+I now see this special day of the week that God has blessed as a great experience with Him, something that I genuinely look forward to and not see as a bunch of dos and don’t regulations.

-I also personally like VW campers; therefore, it’s kind of like comparing it to your ideal day off or holiday; mine being driving around in a camper van to go surfing.
+I also like VW campers; therefore, it’s like comparing it to your ideal day off or holiday; mine is driving around in a camper van to go surfing.

 Of course, there will be all kinds of potential theological flaws and contradictions the more you look into such an example; but it's a simple way that I've found helpful to piece this whole Sabbath subject together.

-Therefore, as we go on this journey through what the weekly Sabbath rest means, this study's ten sections match ten features of this visual display.
+Therefore, as we go through this study through what the weekly Sabbath rest means, this study's ten sections match ten features of this visual display.

-This first one is simply about my experience, and sensing that God has revealed this personally to me, as symbolized by this toy camper itself.
+This first one is simply about my experience and the sense that God has revealed this personally to me, as symbolized by this toy camper.

-It is a unique ‘place’ that God invites us to rest with Him every week.
+It is a unique ‘place’ where God invites us to rest with Him every week, that He has blessed.